linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 #### **Twilio OTP Verification Script (verify_twilio_otp.sh)**

-This script prompts the user to input the OTP received via SMS or Call and verifies it from MongoDB.
+This script prompts the user to input the OTP received via SMS or Call and verifies it from MongoDB, deleting the OTP from the database after verification.

 ```bash
 #!/bin/bash